ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

 - Trigger: condition used to determine when to send an output
   - Normal: sends an output when it detects an object
   - Inverted: sends an output when it doesn't detect an object
+- Mute on input: determines whether inputs enable or disable the output
+  - Inputs disable the output when enabled, and enable the output otherwise
 - Blocks only: whether to trigger only when blocks are detected
   - If enabled, raycast stops at the first obstacle regardless of what it is, but if it's not a block the output will be the same as no detection